RN Robertson Travelling Fellowship

 Applications for the R.N.
 Robertson Travelling Fellowship should be forwarded in electronic form to the Hon Secretary of ASPS (firstname.lastname@example.org).

-Applications for the 2016 Round I Fellowship will close 30 November 2015.
-To be eligible for this fellowship round some fraction of the planned work must take place in 2016.
+Applications for the 2020 Fellowship will open February 3rd 2020 and close 2nd March 2020.
+To be eligible for this fellowship round some fraction of the planned work must take place in 2020.

 The application form can be downloaded here.